 Bedrock processes asynchronously

 AWS processes the batch in the background.
-You can poll job status or configure SNS / EventBridge notifications for completion.
+Poll job status or configure SNS / EventBridge notifications for completion.

 Retrieve outputs from S3